Stochastic comparisons, differential entropy and varentropy for distributions induced by probability density functions: Background

-This is a random variable that plays a relevant role in Information Theory, since it describes the amount of uncertainty contained in the outcome of $X$.
+This random variable plays a relevant role in Information Theory, since it describes the amount of uncertainty contained in the outcome of $X$.
 Indeed, it is well-known that the {\em differential entropy} of $X$ is given by the expectation of $IC(X)$, i.e.\ (cf.\ Cover and Thomas \cite{CoverThomas1991})

 In this framework, a relevant notion that measures the variability of the information content is the {\em differential varentropy} of $X$, given by (cf.\ Fradelizi {\em et al.}\ \cite{Fradelizi2016})